 We’ve been using Hooks in production for a month to see whether engineers get confused by these rules.
 We found that in practice people get used to them in a matter of hours.
 Personally, I admit that these rules “felt wrong” to me at first too, but I quickly got over it.
 This experience mirrored my first impression with React.
 (Did you like React immediately?
 I didn’t until my second try.)

 Note that there is no “magic” in the implementation of Hooks either.
 As Jamie points out, it looks pretty similar to this:

 We keep a list of Hooks per component, and move to the next item in the list whenever a Hook is used.
 Thanks to the Rules of Hooks, their order is the same on every render, so we can provide the component with correct state for each call.
 Don’t forget that React doesn’t need to do anything special to know which component is rendering — React is what’s calling your component.

 (This article by Rudi Yardley contains a nice visual explanation!)

 Perhaps you’re wondering where React keeps the state for Hooks.
 The answer is it’s kept in the exact same place where React keeps state for classes.
 React has an internal update queue which is the source of truth for any state, no matter how you define your components.

 Whether you were concerned from a more pragmatic or a dogmatic perspective (if you were at all), I hope that at least one of these justifications makes sense.
+If you’re curious, Sebastian (the author of the Hooks proposal) also responded to these and other concerns in this comment on the RFC.
 Most importantly, I think Hooks let us build components with less effort, and create better user experiences.
 And that’s why I’m personally excited about Hooks.